 Change 2 - what is known about conformations in Ras when describing the Ran allostery (point 3 by DL)

 (ii) Data interpretation.
-We absolutely agree that the 31P data do not provide structural detail on the differences between the two states across the entire protein.
-We also acknowledge that the change at the active site could be introduced by conformational changes in a very small number of residues.
-However, regardless of the extent of conformational change that causes the observed conformational difference at the active site, the change is caused by a range of mutation that are distal (at least 18 Å away) from the site of the probe, as well as distributed across the protein surface (Fig. 3e,f and Extended Data Fig. 7d).
+We agree that the 31P data alone do not provide structural detail on the differences between the two states across the entire protein.
+However, regardless of the extent of conformational change that leads to the observed chemical shift difference of the γ phosphate in the active site, this change in the active site is caused by several mutations that are distal (at least 18 Å away) from the site of the probe, as well as distributed across the protein surface (Fig. 3e,f and Extended Data Fig. 7d).
+Our data therefore support a widespread allosteric mechanism, as opposed to local changes in the vicinity of the active site.

-Our data also contributes to a range of prior work on structural mechanisms of allostery in GTPases:

-1. Work supporting a model in which the observed differences in conformational equilibria reflect structural changes far from the active site.
-Using 31P NMR, Geyer et al (1999) found that while WT RAN was only ~70% in state 1 at 30˚C, active site mutants RAN(F35L) and RAN(T42A) are only observable in γ state 1 at 25˚C and the strength of their interaction with RanBP1 (the human homolog of Yrb1) at 25˚C is decreased >100-fold from 3.7 nM (WT) to 492.0 nM and 651.0 nM, respectively.
-Critically, RanBP1 does not bind F35, T42, or any other active site residues on RAN, as seen in the published complex (Seewald et al, 2001, PDB ID: 1k5d).
-This energetic coupling between the active site and the distal RanBP1 binding interaction suggests that γ states 1 and 2 are correlated with structural changes not confined to the active site.

-2. The induced fit model we propose here is also supported by three previous studies on the binding of Ran by RanBP1 and the subsequent allosteric activation of GAP-mediated hydrolysis:

-a) Geyer et al (1999) showed that RanBP1 binding to Ran-GTP shifts Ran into the γ2 conformation.

-b) Seewald et al (2002) solved the crystal structure of the Ran – RanBP1 – RanGAP ternary complex, which revealed that RanBP1 bound distally from both the Ran active site and the GAP interaction interface (with no contacts between RanBP1 and the GAP).
+Although 31P NMR reports only on the chemical environment around the γ phosphate, previous work has structurally characterized the differences between the two γ conformations in more detail.
+31P studies of H-Ras found that state 2 is associated with effector binding (Geyer et al 1996), while state 1 favors GTP loading (Liao et al 2008).
+High resolution crystal structures for each of the two states (state 1: PDB ID 3KKN, Shima et al 2010; state 2: PDB ID 1CTQ, Scheidig et al 1999) and the co-complex with RasGAP (PDB ID 1WQ1, Scheffzek et al 1997) have been reported, and the switch loop conformations of the RasGAP-bound structure more closely align with state 2.
+In RAN, just as in H-RAS, GAP and effector binding result in a stabilization of the state 2 conformation (Geyer et al, 1999; Seewald, 2002).

-c) Seewald et al (2003) established that RanBP1 binding increases the Kd and kon of GAP binding to Ran-GPPNP (a close analog of GTP) but does not affect the rate-limiting step of GAP-mediated hydrolysis (the hydrolysis and subsequent release of inorganic phosphate).
+Furthermore, in addition to shifting RAN into the γ2 conformation, binding of the RanBP1 effector (homolog of Yrb1) to RAN increases the Kd and kon of GAP binding to Ran-GPPNP (a close analog of GTP) but does not affect the rate-limiting step of GAP-mediated hydrolysis (the hydrolysis and subsequent release of inorganic phosphate).

-Taken together, these studies suggest that RanBP1 accomplishes its activation of GAP-mediated hydrolysis by contributing binding energy towards distorting Ran to γ2 state, and that this distortion is achieved through binding at a site distal from the active site loops and the GAP interface.
-Given that the T34 position is in the Gsp1 interface with Yrb1 (the yeast RanBP1 homolog), we propose that the T34 mutants that primarily populate γ state 1 (T34E/Q/A/L) increase the energetic barrier that GAP binding must overcome to distort Gsp1-GTP to γ state 2.
-This is a similar but opposite effect to RanBP1 binding, which decreases the energetic barrier that GAP binding must overcome, and is associated with decreased (tightened) Kd and Km values (Seewald et al 2003).
+Taken together, these studies suggest that RanBP1 accomplishes its activation of GAP-mediated hydrolysis by contributing binding energy towards distorting RAN to γ2 state, and that this distortion is achieved through binding at a site distal from the active site loops and the GAP interface.
+Given that the T34 position is in the Gsp1 interface with Yrb1 (the yeast RanBP1 homolog), we propose that the T34 mutants that primarily populate γ state 1 (T34E/Q/A/L) increase the energetic cost that GAP binding must overcome to distort Gsp1-GTP to γ state 2.
+This is a similar but opposite effect to RanBP1 binding, which decreases the cost that GAP binding must overcome, and is associated with decreased (tightened) Kd and Km values (Seewald et al 2003).

-We have updated the text in a way we believe more clearly puts our data in the context of prior data on shifts in active site conformations.
+We have updated the text in a way we hope more clearly puts our data in the context of prior data on shifts in active site conformations.

 CHANGES TO THE MAIN TEXT: